carminecoppola/AStar-Implementations/README.md

 To use this AStar algorithm implementation, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/carminecoppola/AStar-Implementations.git`
-2. Navigate to the project directory: `cd your-repository`
-3. Compile the source code: `javac AStar.java`
+2. Compile the source code: `javac AStar.java`
-4. Run the program: `java AStar`
+3. Run the program: `java AStar`
-5. Follow the prompts to provide the necessary inputs (graph structure, start and goal nodes, etc.)
+4. Follow the prompts to provide the necessary inputs (graph structure, start and goal nodes, etc.)
-6. The program will output the shortest path found using the AStar algorithm.
+5. The program will output the shortest path found using the AStar algorithm.

 ## Contributions